 You Are Responsible For Your Own Safety!

 Rescue is not a certainty.
-Your safety depends on your own good judgment, adequate preparation, and constant attention.
+Your safety depends on your own good judgement, adequate preparation, and constant attention.
 Proper equipment and the knowledge of how to use it are essential for a safe trip.
-The park is not responsible for monitoring your whereabouts.
-Let someone know where you are going and when you expect to return.
 Keep your group together, especially children.
+The park is not responsible for monitoring your whereabouts, but you may call the Tyler Bend Visitor Center at 870-439-2502 to give them your trip itinerary.
+Let someone at home know where you are going and when you expect to return.
+A concerned party may call the park's 24-hour dispatch center at 1-888-692-1162 to report an overdue hiker or floater.

 Visit the park's Leave No Trace and Preventative Search and Rescue pages for more information and tips for planning a safe outing at Buffalo National River.
 Also, visit the park's Life Jacket Loaner page and learn how you can borrow a life jacket during your next trip to the river.